fkaduk/kobodeck/README.md

 reproduce this issue.

-Also note that from 0.3, Wallabako logs debug information into `wallabako/wallabako.log` on the reader, so you can look into those files to see if it is running correctly when you plug your reader in a computer.
+Also note that from 0.3, Wallabako logs debug information into `wallabako.log` on the reader, so you can look into those files to see if it is running correctly when you plug your reader in a computer.

 x509: failed to load system roots and no roots provided
 -------------------------------------------------------